caceders/VOICE/README.md

 Currently the project is in the planning phase.
 The following aspects are yet to be developed and/or implemented:

-- Real time voice transcription and recognition.
+- Voice recognition.
 - Interraction with ChatGPT API for response to user.
 - Text to speech solutions for the response.

-The speech recognition part of the project is not strictly necessary, and might have to be emitted.
-Then that would include the [Known Persons Register](./docs/architecture.md)
+The speech recognition part of the project is not strictly necessary, and is currently emitted.
+This includes the [Known Persons Register](./docs/architecture.md)

 ## Installation